 The Hub

-The Hub is a new addition to the neighborhood.
-It's a charming smoothie bar and café, featuring food that leans toward healthy but doesn't skimp on flavor.
+This establishment is a charming smoothie bar and café, featuring food that leans toward healthy but doesn't skimp on flavor.
 Highlights are panini sandwiches, hot dogs, soups, salads and bubble tea.

 Tomaso's Italian American